 Updates to this research will be published fortnightly to track the impact and response to COVID-19.
 Week 14 results are now available.

-Table 2: Future Revenue Expectations by State
+Table 2: Future Revenue Expectations

 Please click on this link to access the full report including subgroup analysis by industry sector, size of business and State.
 ACA Research and TEG Insights will publish updates of this research to track the impact and response to COVID-19.
 Hopefully the results will become more positive as we work through this crisis together.